Of the ten most popular diamond shapes, the cushion cut is also one of the most popular styles among today’s brides and celebrities.

 The prices for cushion cuts are about 25 to 50% lower than round brilliant diamonds.
-However, prices have been rising with the growing popularity of this cut.
+However, prices have been rising due to the growing popularity of the cut.

 5. How do you buy a cushion cut diamond?

-The standards for cushion cut vary more than most other shapes, and as with all diamonds, personal taste should be your deciding factor above all else.
+The standards for cushion cut diamonds vary more than most other shapes.
+As with all diamonds, personal taste should be your deciding factor above all else.

 First, identify your ideal ratio.
 While the classic cushion cut diamond is a square, there are also rectangular cushion cut diamonds with a larger length-to-width ratio.

 For the optimal length-to-width ratio of a square cushion, we suggest a diamond between 1.00 and 1.09 times as long as it is wide.
-For a more rectangular cushion, opt for a diamond between 1.15 to 1.5 times as long as the width.
-The most popular shape is a slight rectangle with a 1.10 to 1.20 length to width; however, personal preference should dictate your final choice.
+For a more rectangular cushion, opt for a diamond between 1.15 and 1.5 times as long as it is wide.
+The most popular shape is a slight rectangle with a length between 1.10 – 1.20 times the width.

 Color: We recommend a color grade of H or better.